-- If possess material nonpublic information, do not act or cause others to act in that security: - (1) if such act would breach a duty; - (2) if no breach of duty exists, the information was misappropriated (illegally obtained); - \circ (3) if the information relates to a tender offer. - "Material" information is any disclosure that would (1) likely affect price significantly, or (2) a reasonable investor would consider important in determining whether to trade in that security. - Material information includes earnings, mergers, acquisitions, tender offers, joint ventures, innovative products, new licenses, changes in management, bankruptcies, significant legal disputes (see Pages 353-354 of LM 46 for more examples) - Make reasonable efforts to achieve public dissemination of material nonpublic information if such information is disclosed in breach of a duty. - Prohibition is on tipping another who then trades or personal trading while in possession - Mosaic theory No violation of the law when combining public information with non-material nonpublic information to gain a significant insight.
+- If possess material nonpublic information, do not act or cause others to act in that security: - \circ (1) if such act would breach a duty; - (2) if no breach of duty exists, the information was misappropriated (illegally obtained); - \circ (3) if the information relates to a tender offer. - "Material" information is any disclosure that would (1) likely affect price significantly, or (2) a reasonable investor would consider important in determining whether to trade in that security. - Material information includes earnings, mergers, acquisitions, tender offers, joint ventures, innovative products, new licenses, changes in management, bankruptcies, significant legal disputes (see text pages 95-96 of LM 3 for more examples) - Apply 3-Element Test to determine a violation of this standard - Make reasonable efforts to achieve public dissemination of material nonpublic information if such information is disclosed in breach of a duty. - Prohibition is on tipping another who then trades or personal trading while in possession - Mosaic theory No violation of the law when combining public information with non-material nonpublic information to gain a significant insight.

-Standard II: Integrity of Capital Markets ("PICE IConR") - (cont'd)
+Standard II: Integrity of Capital Markets ("PICE IConR") - (continued)